joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.20 =

+* Bug fix: Undefined foreground color in some stylesheets.
+* Bug fix: Missing close `span` in SVG wrapper.
+* Bug fix: Check whether `$event` is an object before accessing properties in event template check.
+* Bug fix: Add missing stylesheet class in some calendar themes.
+* Bug fix: Handle uncommon case where a location ID is assigned but location no longer exists.
+* Bug fix: Fix incorrect parentheses that could unset recurring event instances unintentionally.
+* Bug fix: Allow help links to wrap.
+* Bug fix: Root event link should point to source event, not self.
+* Bug fix: When splitting an event, execute the 'add' action instead of the 'edit' action to ensure post meta fields are saved correctly.
+* Update social media links.
+* Add class for locations to event class list.

 = 3.5.19 =